hackclub/assemble/the-event/prompt.md

 # 🥠 Prompt

 At Assemble, we ended our opening ceremony by having attendees choose a prompt for the projects they'd build at the event.
-The intent behind this was thay by default, if we just tell people to show up and hack, we'll probably see similar results as regular hackathons.
+The intent behind this was that by default, if we just tell people to show up and hack, we'll probably see similar results as regular hackathons.
 Eg.

 - an automated trash can
 - a gamified todo list / volunteering platform
 - a social network that solves a societal issue

-If we have the right prompt, we should see everyone interested in what they're building, no BS projects, and a celebration of the technical work being done over a buisiness plan/powerpoint.
-We changed the wording to 'prompt' instead of the standard 'theme' to communinicate that we wanted the prompt to inspire ideas, not dictate what hackers built.
+If we have the right prompt, we should see everyone interested in what they're building, no BS projects, and a celebration of the technical work being done over a business plan/powerpoint.
+We changed the wording to 'prompt' instead of the standard 'theme' to communicate that we wanted the prompt to inspire ideas, not dictate what hackers built.

 ## Selecting A Prompt